-Dining out with a nickel food allergy can be quite a challenged!
-The majority of restaurant and culinary kitchens are full of stainless steel cookware, which is all high in nickel.
+Dining out with a nickel food allergy can be quite a challenge!
+The majority of restaurants and culinary kitchens are full of stainless steel cookware, which is all high in nickel.

 I am lucky.
 My nickel allergy is primarily a nickel food allergy.
 When I eat foods with nickel it triggers my atopic dermatitis or eczema.
 However, generally I don’t get a rash or eczema when I touch things made out of nickel.
 Likewise, I currently don’t have issues when I eat out at restaurants that use tap water and/or stainless steel cookware.